hai-vr/documentation/docs/products/animator-as-code/functions/ndmf-processor.md

 - `protected virtual bool UseWriteDefaults(Component script, BuildContext context) => false;` <br/>
 Choose the WriteDefaults state that will be used by default when creating states.

+## NDMF Sequence

+#### In BuildPhase.Generating

+- All user plugins inheriting from `AacPlugin<T>` run before plugin `NdmfAacDBTPlugin` does.
+- The plugin `NdmfAacDBTPlugin` collects all direct blend trees declared by user plugins.
+- Plugins are expected to generate Modular Avatar components.
+Modular Avatar components belong in the Transforming build phase.